-

 Elevenses

 it was back in 2014 in October that this domain was registered.
 I can’t recall the exact timeline of getting the site up, but I think it’s fair to say that the site has basically existed for a decade at this point, though it has been fallow for some extended periods.
-Somewhere I had made
+Somewhere I had made some notes about my intent with the site recently, I should copy those over.

 -